 One of the features in trend nowadays for advanced apps is In – App Chat.
 We are about to define and present the most interesting insights of this solution for a better vision of this interaction within an app.
 In – App Chat is a conversation between two persons inside an app.
 There are multiple cases for this dialog, from user to user or from customer to brand.
 The first one is meant for the ones that use the app to share their thoughts.
-The other case can be described like a discussion between a user which has a problem or he needs an advice related to the app and a consultant from the team responsible for the app offering support.
+The other case can be described as a discussion between a user which has a problem or he needs an advice related to the app and a consultant from the team responsible for the app offering support.
 To understand better this feature, look at the approach of TicTail, “the Tumblr for online shops”.

 How to Determine If Your App Needs In – App Chat Or Not

 There is an obvious effort required for adding In – App Chat into your app.
 You need to decide if the end results will worth the struggle and your app will see a massive growth.
-The answers for the following questions will help you see things from a brighter perspective:
+The answers to the following questions will help you see things from a brighter perspective:

-- Do you have the required resources for managing big amount of data and to handle information from your users?
+- Do you have the required resources for managing the big amount of data and to handle information from your users?
 There will be situations when you must save large databases.
 If you can’t juggle with the details received from users then you can’t offer your support.
 End of story.

 - Do you trust your internet providers and are you absolutely sure that you will be available all the time?
 If your connection drops in a crucial moment it is possible that your customer won’t give you a second chance.
 It took you an entire strategy to win that user and now you can lose him in a second.